Electricity sector in Mexico: 20th Century

+The first overhead power line was built from Necaxa to Mexico City and El Oro de Hidalgo in 1905, when the hydroelectric plant in Necaxa opened.
+This 60 kV power line also was the world's longest power line in 1905.
+Despite the age, parts of the power line are still in service.
+Around 1930, central Mexico already had an interconnected grid.

 The electricity sector in Mexico underwent its first serious process of reorganizations during the 1930s, under the mandate of the Institutional Revolutionary Party (PRI).
 The National Electricity Code was created and the Federal Electricity Commission (CFE), a newly create state-owned and state-financed enterprise, came to dominate all investment in new capacity.
 In 1960, a constitutional amendment nationalized the electricity industry and formally gave the government exclusive "responsibility" for generating, transmitting, transforming, and distributing electricity.
 During this decade, the government also created Compañía de la Luz y Fuerza del Centro (LFC) to supply electricity to Mexico City and the neighboring states.

 During the 1960s and the 1970s, Mexico alienated private investment and decided to prevent market forces from entering the power system.
 In addition, the surge in oil prices of the 1970s provided a windfall to oil-rich Mexico, which allowed the country to maintain substantial subsidies for electricity generation.
 Only during the late 1980s and the early 1990s, the Mexican government implemented market reforms in several economic sectors, including electricity.

 In 1992, president Carlos Salinas reformed the electricity law, establishing that private electricity production was not a public service.
 This modification, which allowed for private participation in generation, was debated as unconstitutional for a long time; in fact in 2002 the Mexican Supreme Court ruled that it may have been unconstitutional.
 The Energy Regulatory Commission (CRE) was created in 1993 as an autonomous agency in charge of regulating the natural gas and electricity industries.
 However, its functions were only related to private power producers (e.g. award of permits, arbitration, tariff studies) and did not cover CFE and LFC.
 In this period the CRE's functions were mainly focused on the gas sector and not on electricity.